-- Happened on an episode of Star Trek: Deep Space Nine, where Q bid a million bars of gold-pressed latinum (an insane amount of money which only a quasi-omnipotent being could plausibly produce).
+- Happened on an episode of Star Trek: Deep Space Nine, where Q bid a million bars of gold-pressed latinum during an auction of Gamma Quadrant artifacts.

 - This happened on Arrested Development when Buster came in late and put in an obscenely high bid on a date with his mother Lucille.
 Unfortunately he didn't realize that his mother wasn't up for bid at the time, it was next door neighbor Lucille II.
 She thought it was a romantic gesture to show how much he cared for her.

 - And in a later bachelorette auction, GOB also pulls a whammy bid... and also uses it on Lucille 2 instead of his mother.